Invariance of Immersed Floer cohomology under Maslov flows: Curve shrinking and gluing at a tangency

-the shaded region in \ref{smallstrip}, which exists by the Riemann Mapping Theorem, see \cite{warsch}.
+This is the shaded region in Figure~\ref{small}, which exists by the Riemann Mapping Theorem, see \cite{warsch}.
 Let $u_2,\ldots, u_n$ be the constant maps in the other components.
 Then $u = (u_1,\ldots, u_n)$ is the desired map.

 We claim that there are no other maps of equally small energy.
-By energy quantization there exists $\hbar$ so that any non-trivial holomorphic polygon mapping a corner to an element $x \in \cI(\phi_t)$ not equal to $y$ has energy at least $\hbar$.
+By energy quantization Lemma \ref{hbar} there exists $\hbar$ so that any non-trivial holomorphic polygon mapping a corner to an element $x \in \cI(\phi_t)$ not equal to $y$ has energy at least $\hbar$.
 Fix $\eps$ sufficiently small so that $A(u(\eps)) < \hbar/2$.
 Any other map $u':C' \to X$ of area at most, say, $2A(u(\eps))$ must be such that each component of the surface part $u'_{S'}$ meets the given neighborhood of $y$.
 The surface part $u'_{S'}$ is contained in a small neighborhood of the intersection point, by a diameter estimate involving the mean value inequality explained in Sikorav \cite[4.4.1]{sikorav} (for the closed case; the case with Lagrangian boundary is the same).
-Then the components $u'_2,\ldots, u'_n$ must be constant by the maximum principle, while the first component is, up to translation, the map $u$ given above up to an automorphism of $\R \times [0,1]$. \end{proof}
+Then the components $u'_2,\ldots, u'_n$ must be constant by the maximum principle, while the first component is, up to translation, the map $u$ given above up to an automorphism of $\bR \times [0,1]$. \end{proof}

 The proofs of the shrinking and gluing parts Theorem \ref{smallstrip} are generalizations of results of Ekholm-Etnyre-Sullivan \cite{ees} that rely on a local model for the tangency.
+We prove parts~\eqref{cshort} and~\eqref{gtang} of Theorem~\ref{smallstrip} in the remainder of this section.
 As for similar gluing results for pseudoholomorphic curves, the results depend on a quantitative version of the implicit function theorem used by Floer to prove gluing of trajectories:

 \begin{lemma} {\rm (Floer's Picard Lemma, \cite[Proposition 24]{floer:monopoles})} Let $f : V_1 \to V_2$ be a smooth map between Banach spaces that admits a Taylor expansion $f(v) = f(0) + df(0)v + N(v)$ where $df(0): V_1 \to V_2 $ is Fredholm and has a right inverse $G:V_2 \to V_1$ satisfying the uniform bound